BigBitBusInc/kubernetes-automation-toolkit/documentation/cloudvm.md

 7. Open VS Code and configure it to connect remotely to the Vagrant VM.
 Load up the KAT code in the home directory of the Vagrant user.
 Tweak it, break it, fix it and choose whether this way of development will work for you!

+ ## Cleanup

+ Please delete the Virtual Machine after you are done to avoid unneccessary charges to your cloud account.